AndrewDMorgan/c--/README.md

  - jmp jumps to a line
  - retrn returns from a function (defining its bounds)
  - end ends the program
+ - done marks the end of an if

 # Future